 The town has long been known for street foods such as elephant ears, saltwater taffy, and ice cream, but as a whole, the eclectic dining scene really is flourishing.
 Although seafood is commonplace, the town also offers plenty of traditional American food, Italian restaurants, various pubs, bakeries, and ethnic restaurants, so you’ll be spoilt for choice.

-There are plenty of choices, but state park campgrounds aren’t as abundant in this area of the Oregon Coast, so here are two of our favorites/the closest to Seaside plus some amazing Airbnb’s for those needing a bit more than a parking spot for the night!
+There are plenty of choices, but state park campgrounds aren’t as abundant in this area of the Oregon Coast, so here are two of our favorites/the closest to Seaside plus some holiday homes and hotels for those needing a bit more than a parking spot for the night!

 174 of the sites are full-hookup, with 36 of these being pull-through, and there are 302 electric sites that have water, 11 of which are pull-through.
 There is also a group camp.
 The campsite is conveniently located near the beach for easy access to the water.